Control loop: Open-loop and closed-loop

-The definition of a closed loop control system according to the British Standard Institution is "a control system possessing monitoring feedback, the deviation signal formed as a result of this feedback being used to control the action of a final control element in such a way as to tend to reduce the deviation to zero."
+The definition of a closed loop control system according to the British Standards Institution is "a control system possessing monitoring feedback, the deviation signal formed as a result of this feedback being used to control the action of a final control element in such a way as to tend to reduce the deviation to zero."

 Likewise; "A Feedback Control System is a system which tends to maintain a prescribed relationship of one system variable to another by comparing functions of these variables and using the difference as a means of control."

 Other examples

 An example of a control system is a car's cruise control, which is a device designed to maintain vehicle speed at a constant desired or reference speed provided by the driver.
 The controller is the cruise control, the plant is the car, and the system is the car and the cruise control.
 The system output is the car's speed, and the control itself is the engine's throttle position which determines how much power the engine delivers.

 A primitive way to implement cruise control is simply to lock the throttle position when the driver engages cruise control.
 However, if the cruise control is engaged on a stretch of non-flat road, then the car will travel slower going uphill and faster when going downhill.
 This type of controller is called an open-loop controller because there is no feedback; no measurement of the system output (the car's speed) is used to alter the control (the throttle position.)
 As a result, the controller cannot compensate for changes acting on the car, like a change in the slope of the road.

 In a closed-loop control system, data from a sensor monitoring the car's speed (the system output) enters a controller which continuously compares the quantity representing the speed with the reference quantity representing the desired speed.
 The difference, called the error, determines the throttle position (the control).
 The result is to match the car's speed to the reference speed (maintain the desired system output).
 Now, when the car goes uphill, the difference between the input (the sensed speed) and the reference continuously determines the throttle position.
 As the sensed speed drops below the reference, the difference increases, the throttle opens, and engine power increases, speeding up the vehicle.
 In this way, the controller dynamically counteracts changes to the car's speed.
 The central idea of these control systems is the feedback loop, the controller affects the system output, which in turn is measured and fed back to the controller.